 Abstract.
 This study analyzes the implementation of environmental, social, and governance in Indonesia to support long-term business continuity.
 This research anticipates government policies to support sustainable programs, activities, and performance.
-This research method applied a qualitative approach through interviews with company employees directly involved in implementing environmental, social, and governance programs.
-Interviews were conducted with 24 manufacturing, government, service, NGO, and education employees using question-based environmental, social, and governance indicators.
+This research method uses a qualitative approach through interviews with company employees directly involved in implementing environmental, social, and governance programs.
+Interviews were conducted with 24 employees working in the manufacturing, government, service, NGO, and education sectors using a question-based basis on environmental, social, and governance indicators.
 The research results show that several companies have implemented environmental, social, and governance-oriented programs.
 However, program optimization and performance achievement have not been optimal because it requires a long time, organizational learning, and the support of all stakeholders.

-Keywords: business sustainability · environmental · social · governance
+Keywords: business sustainability, environmental, social, governance.